stephen/FoodAtUT/README.md

 FoodAtUT
 ========

-Food Database HTML Scraper for UT Austin
+Java Library for pull food data from the UT Austin database.